 - Made a Slave: The usual punishment inflicted instead of imprisonment on Utopia and a few other islands.
 After all, slaves are still useful labor.
 Unlike most other cases of slavery, Utopian slaves can be released for good behavior.

 - Mercy Kill: Voluntary euthanasia is available to those who are too ill to work and are in constant pain.
-No one is forced into it, however, and suicide is otherwise discouraged.
+No one is forced into it, however, and suicide is otherwise discouraged, with those who do it being denied burial rites (this was the actual practice in England during More's time).

 - Regional Redecoration: Utopia used to be a peninsula until Utopos ordered a 15-mile wide canal to be dug to separate it from the mainland.